pjungeblut/ntlib/DOCUMENTATION_MAIN.md

   Compute several classical functions modulo some number $m$.
 * mod_int.cpp:
   A type for integers modulo some number $m$.
-  The modulus $m$ can either be provided at run time or at compile time, the latter allowing for compiler optimizations.
+  The modulus $m$ is provided at compile time, allowing for compiler optimizations.

 ## Prime Numbers